giuliab00/experimental_1/README.md

 The goal of this assignment is to work with a rosbot by moving it in the environment to find and reach 4 different Aruco markers.
 This has been done firstly in a simulation environment using gazebo and a rosbot with a fixed camera, then this behaviour has been tested and modified a little to work with a real rosbot in the laboratorium.
 Lastly in the simulation the model of the robot has been modified in order to have a rosbot with a rotating camera in the simulation.

-Here is explained in detail the behaviour of the algorithms, while at the end of this document it is possible to find the differences between the the real robot implementation and the simulation.

 How to download
 ----------------------

 In order to run the solution it is necessary to have the following ROS package:

-* OpenCV: that must be the same version of your ros, in our case noetict If you are downloading on the rosbot you don't need it since it's already there.
+* OpenCV: that must be the same version of your ROS, in our case noetict.
+If you are going to run the package on the rosbot you don't need it since it's already there.

 ```bash
 git clone https://github.com/ros-perception/vision_opencv